Azeemering/IOCs/README.md

 # IOCs
-Collection of IOC's  tailored to feed your SIEM.
+Collection of IOC's  tailored to feed your SIEM..